redkite-labs/redkitecms-docs/cookbook/change-slot-content-dinamically.rst

 The listener
 ------------

-To implement the listener you must create a class under your deploy bundle that will replace the slot contents:
+To implement the listener you must create a new class for that object under the **EventListener** folder of your deploy bundle:

 .. code-block:: php